Invoca/style-guide/ruby/README.md

 Generally, prefer Composing objects of behavior rather than relying on Inheriting behavior because inheritance, especially after 2nd and 3rd levels of inheritance, becomes vastly harder to understand.

 #### Composition Over Inheritance
-When faced with at least two (though some would argue three) examples of code reuse, extract that code reuse into a module or object which represents that behavior.
+When faced with at least two (though some would argue three) examples of code reuse, extract that code reuse into a well-named module or object which represents that behavior.

 <details closed><summary>Examples</summary>